 If homeowners could have three wishes for their homes’ exteriors, they would likely be these:

-Something that requires little maintenance.
+It requires little maintenance.

-Is there anything that hits this trifecta?
+Is there anything that wins this siding trifecta?

 Vinyl is easy to install, and, depending on the amount of rotted wood that needs replacing before the siding can be put on, a Sears Home Services crew completes an average-size job in two to three days.